NooraHealth/LLM-Project-doc-site/docs/Intent Recognition System/Overview/Future State.md

 # Desired State

 As shown in the previous page, chat assignment, chat categorisation, and ticket creation for medical queries pass through various manual processes that might be subjected to human errors and efficiency gaps.
-Through the intent recognition system, the aim is to solve for these blockers.
+Through the intent recognition system, the aim is to solve for all these blockers in a systematic fashion.

 ### Enhanced Intent Recognition: